Women's youth eight at the 5280 Regatta in Colorado

 - Colorado Scrimmage (Late April),

-- Wasatch Mountain Head, Jordanelle Reservoir, Heber, UT (September)
+- Head of the Wasatch, Jordanelle Reservoir, Heber, UT (September)

-- Head of the Charles, Boston, MA (October; Select crews only)
+- Head of the Schuylkill, Philadelphia, PA or Head of the Charles, Cambridge, MA (October; Select crews only)

 - San Diego Fall Classic, San Diego, CA (November)